freedomtowin/dsc-complex-time-series-challenge/README.md

 I saw a DSC article that talked about finding trends using signal processing techniques. http://www.datasciencecentral.com/profiles/blogs/how-we-combined-different-methods-to-create-advanced-time-series .
 The trend component could be created and entered into the regression model as an independent variable.
 I should the trend component in one of the figures above.
 I think it wouldn't make sense to reuse frequencies components from the trend component because their periods (cycles/seconds) are very large (upwards of 200 days).

 The trend and seasonality can be accounted for in a linear model by including sinusoidal components with a given frequency.
 However, finding the appropriate frequency for each sinusoidal component requires a little more digging.
-This post shows how to use fast Fourier transforms to find these frequencies.
+This post shows how to use Discrete Fourier transforms to find these frequencies.

 #### Defining the model:
 y = P(t) + S(t) + T(t) + R(t)